Yandex Cloud

 Provide the name of the resource group and the new values of its parameters you want to change in the command:

-If you do not provide new values for certain resource group parameters, they will not change.
+If you do not provide new values for certain resource group settings, they will not change.

 Delete a resource groupDelete a resource group

-You can delete a resource group only if it isn't assigned to any roles and contains no transactions in progress or in the queue.
+You can only delete a resource group if it is not assigned to any roles and contains no transactions in progress or in the queue.

 CLI